VISIT OUR ART STORE ▶

 Clear Appearance When Dry

-This medium starts off visible, but once it dries, it pretty much disappears.
-It doesn't stand out like masking fluid.
-If I want a gentler, softer highlight, this is the one I use.
+This medium begins visibly, but once dry, it nearly disappears.
+It does not stand out like masking fluid.
+When the artist wants a gentler, softer highlight, this is the preferred choice.

 Clear appearance when dry